-This study aimed to investigate science teachers' attitudes toward synchronous learning during the Indonesian lockdown.
+The purpose of this study was to investigate science teachers' attitudes toward synchronous learning during the Indonesian lockdown.
 This is because educators are more aware of potential learning situations and understand the impact of using technology.
 Furthermore, educators play a significant role in determining the outcomes of learning activities.
 As a result, this study focuses on gathering statements related to the conditions experienced by teachers during the synchronous learning process, including its benefits and challenges and the hope for better future implementation.
 The findings revealed that teachers experienced both the positive and negative aspects of the transition to virtual learning.
-Synchronous learning provides only intrinsic visual feedback that tends to harm education.
+Synchronous learning provides only intrinsic visual feedback that tends to harm learning.
 Pedagogical protocols are challenging to implement with synchronous learning systems.
-Therefore. network infrastructure constraints allow speech during learning, as evidenced by previous research (Pagnotta, Laland, & Coco, 2020).
+Therefore, network infrastructure constraints allow speech during learning, as evidenced by previous research (Pagnotta, Laland, & Coco, 2020).